amis13/kromaTool/README.md

 # l2Output

-To see if there are successfull or failed transactions.
+Tool for validators, to see if there are successful or failed transactions.

 ## Use